puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 ## Quest Objectives

-In this quest you will be introduced to the fundamental applications of Puppet resources and using them to inspect the state of your Learning Virtual Machine.
+In this quest you will be introduced to the fundamental applications of Puppet resources and using them to inspect the state of your Learning VM.
 The tasks we will accomplish in this quest will help you learn more about Puppet resources.
 As an aspiring practitioner of Puppet, it is important for you to have a thorough understanding of the relationship between the syntax of Puppet and the environment around you.
 We'll begin with **Resources**, the basic units that Puppet uses to describe an environment.
 When you're ready to get started, type the following command:

     quest --start resources